Fun Prompt Friday: Deep Look v2 — Teaching an Old Photo New Tricks

 One of my favorite things is image analysis—my last job in “library world” (which I did from 1987 to 2007) was as a digital archivist and image analyst for the Library of Virginia at about the turn-of-the-century (that’s a weird thing to hear myself saying).
 And so seeing how AI image analysis has progressed from summer of 2023 has been remarkable.
 Over the past three years I’ve developed and released several prompts for image analysis and photo “restoration.”

 Every few months, as models develop and as I develop new techniques, I like to revisit some popular prompts I’ve shared over the years.
-This week, while teaching an Introduction of AI for Genealogy course, I was inspired to look again at my primary image analysis prompt.
-That review lead to the development of Deep Look v2, which I’m making freely available today.
+This week, while teaching an Introduction to AI for Genealogy course, I was inspired to look again at my primary image analysis prompt.
+That review led to the development of Deep Look v2, which I’m making freely available today.
 There are lots of ways you can use this prompt, all explained below.
 And I’ve also included in this post much of my workflow on prompt development and how to think about using AI today, in the spring of 2026.
 Please enjoy!

 What You’ll Find Here